endorpersand/buddy-baeren/_projects/5_pirate.md

   I'm not saying you fear it, but there's a difference between necessary change and reckless destruction.
 Innocent lives could be at stake.
 {% endcapture %}
 {% capture pirate-5 %}
-  And what makes ye think ye understand the stakes better than us?
-Lord Ku'damm knows what he's doin'.
+  And what makes ye think ye understand the stakes better than us? <b>Lord Ku'damm</b> knows what he's doin'.
 {% endcapture %}
 {% capture you-6 %}
   I've seen unchecked revolutions lead to anarchy and suffering.
 I'm here to ensure your movement doesn't destroy itself.
 {% endcapture %}
 {% capture pirate-6 %}
   Ye've got nerve, but ye'll find no traitor in Pirate Bear.
-Loyalty to Lord Ku'damm is unshakable.
+Loyalty to <b>Lord Ku'damm</b> is unshakable.
 {% endcapture %}
 {% capture you-7 %}
   Even if it means the dream you're fighting for is consumed by chaos?